Abergavenny Castle: Description

-The castle, now in ruins, had a stone keep, towers, and ditch as fortifications.
+The castle, which is currently in ruins, once had a stone keep, towers, and ditch as fortifications.
 It also housed the family and army of the lord and had cellars, kitchens, a great hall, gatehouse, and a chapel, although it is doubtful whether any of the families treated the castle as their main residence.
 A curtain wall surrounded the castle.

 The high, formidable curtain wall, dating from the 12th century, is now the most impressive part of the ruin.
 A lodge was built on the top of the motte in the 19th century.